 Salsa verde gets its vibrant green color from the fresh ingredients used to make it – namely, tomatillos, green chili peppers, cilantro and lime juice.

-This salsa is bursting with flavor and totally addictive!
-This recipe relies on 8 easy to find, simple ingredients to create a vibrant, refreshing sauce that everyone will love!
+This cilantro tomatillo sauce is bursting with flavor and totally addictive!
+This recipe relies on 7 easy to find, simple ingredients (plus a few pantry staples!) to create a vibrant, refreshing sauce that everyone will love!

-Ingredients you need to make green salsa from scratch
+Ingredients you need to make verde sauce from scratch

 - Mexican chili peppers: Fresh chili peppers provide a little heat!
 I like to use a mix of smoky poblanos and mild jalapeño peppers.
 Make sure you remove most (or all) of the ribs and seeds or your green salsa will be very spicy!